Karrycoder007/Gemeni-api-app/README.md

 In the project directory, you can run:

 ### `npm start`
-# frontend: npm run start:frontend
+# frontend: npm run start:front end
 # bakend: npm run start:backend

 Runs the app in the development mode.\